WoolyMamooth/dcalerts/README.md

     "after" : "After running"
 }
 ```
 You can also put in lists or even functions.
 If you put in a list for a message all of it's contents will be casted to string, then concatenated and sent as one message.
-You can set the separating character under the name *list_item_sep* (by default it's '**\\n**').
+You can set the separating character under the name *separator* (by default it's '**\\n**').
 If you put in a function it will be executed after the decorated function and it's return value casted to string and added to the message.
 For example:
 ```python
 result_func():
     return "some return value"